Skip to content

 When we think about weight gain, we often worry about how many calories we consume.
 This makes sense – if we eat less, we should lose weight.
 And while that’s true, many micronutrients help your cells burn calories for energy, while amino acids help you maintain or build muscles.

-Therefore, age-related decline in digestion and nutritional sufficiency can lower your metabolism, resulting in a subtle reduction in energy and brain functions.
+Therefore, age-related decline in digestion and nutritional insufficiency can lower your metabolism, resulting in a subtle reduction in energy and brain functions.

 In fact, older adults are at the highest risk of having a nutritional deficiency.
 They are also at the highest risk of being malnourished.
 As people age, changes occur in the digestive tract, starting as early as age 40.
-The decrease in nutrients and changes in gut function make it hard to manage weight.
+Decreased nutrients and changes in gut function make it hard to manage weight.
 This affects control over food intake, gut health, digestion, and absorption.

 Here is why: